Carl Sylvius Völkner: Biography

 Völkner was born in the town of Kassel, in the Electorate of Hesse, Germany, around 1819.
-He was sent to New Zealand by the North German Missionary Society, along with several other missionaries, having received training at the missionary college at Hamburg.
+He trained at the missionary college at Hamburg.
+He was then sent to New Zealand by the North German Missionary Society, along with several other missionaries.
 He arrived in the country in August 1849 and was sent to Taranaki, to work alongside another German missionary, Johann Riemenschneider.

 In 1852 Völkner offered his services to the Church Missionary Society (CMS).
 He married Emma Lanfear, sister of a CMS missionary on 29 June 1854.
 For several years he worked as a lay teacher in the lower Waikato and in 1857 became a naturalised citizen.
 Völkner was ordained a deacon in 1860 and the following year, in August, he became a priest and took charge of the CMS mission station at Ōpōtiki.
 The local iwi (tribe) was Te Whakatōhea and soon a church and school were built in the area.